-Maybe because it is one of the most important documents in global trade, there seems to always be a degree of uncertainty around a bill of lading, which type to issue, how many to issue etc..
+Maybe because it is one of the most important documents in global trade, there always seems to be a degree of uncertainty around a bill of lading and questions such as this..

-In this particular post, I will cover the circumstances under which a Telex Release maybe issued and whether a telex release can be done for a negotiable bill of lading..
+In this particular post, I will cover the circumstances under which a Telex Release maybe issued and whether a telex release can be actioned on a negotiable bill of lading..

-To start off with, let me jog your memory a bit on the “types of bill of lading”..
+To start off with, let me jog your memory a bit on the functions of a bill of lading and the types..

-A Bill of Lading (B/L), is an important transport document that has 3 basic purposes or roles..
+A Bill of Lading (B/L), is a transport document that has 3 basic functions or roles..

 - Evidence of Contract of Carriage